spasma/tabbed-card/README.md

 ## Appreciation

-Thanks to kingshat for the original [Tabbed Card](https://github.com/kinghat/tabbed-card)
+Thanks to kinghat for the original [Tabbed Card](https://github.com/kinghat/tabbed-card)